 Because CMA is now widely recommended for all individuals with a diagnosis of autism, intellectual developmental disorder, or global developmental delay, most insurance plans provide coverage for this test.
 Please contact your insurance plan’s customer service line to find out your specific benefits.
 Most laboratories that run this test provide excellent customer service and can help you understand your plan’s benefits.
 Some laboratories, including Lineagen, will not run the test until they have informed you of your insurance benefits and you have approved any out-of-pocket expense.

 Many other genetic tests are also available, but CMA is the only first-line genetic test recommended for all individuals with autism, intellectual developmental disorder, or global developmental delay.

-Other genetic tests that you’re practitioner may recommend are Whole Exome Sequencing, sequencing of specific individual genes or panels of genes, or SNP testing (such as 23 and me).
+Other genetic tests that your practitioner may recommend are Whole Exome Sequencing, sequencing of specific individual genes or panels of genes, or SNP testing (such as 23 and me).

 Where can I find more information?

 Your physician or nurse practitioner can help to answer any questions you have.
 Genetic counselors are also available through the laboratories that perform these tests.
 Additional information can be found in these publications:

 Ellison, JW, et al. Clinical Utility of Chromosomal Microarray Analysis.
 Pediatrics.
 Volume 130, Number 5.
 November, 2012.
 Pages e1085-e1095.

 Johnson, CP, et al. Identification and Evaluation of Children with Autism Spectrum Disorder.
 Pediatrics.Volume 120, Number 5.
 November, 2007.
 (Practice Guideline of the American Academy of Pediatrics)